I recently found on my Google Drive a strange file with the name XRP-Wallet, and I remembered that I’d bought some Ripple Coins a few years ago.

 But how to recover and restore that file and add it to a cryptocurrency exchange and sell those ripples?
 That was the question.
 I’ve spent a few hours researching the topic and found that the only way to restore an old ripple wallet file is to use GateHub.

-You have to upload your cold XRP wallet to the exchange and then operate with it.
-Remember that you always have to have at least 25 XRP to maintain your wallet.
+You must upload your cold XRP wallet to the exchange and then operate with it.
+Remember that you must always have at least 25 XRP to maintain your wallet.
 This means you always lose that 25 XPR when you want to send it to another exchange.